-.
-Laura Bow, fresh out of college, is hired by a New York newspaper and told to investigate a museum theft.
-The item is a priceless ancient Egyptian artifact, and possible suspects prove plentiful.
-During a party to celebrate the opening of the museum's new section, someone is murdered and Laura, after asking to be allowed to investigate, is locked in.
-This sets the stage for a series of murders, much in the same vein as the original game.
+DescriptionOne year after the events described in The Colonel's Bequest, Laura Bow, fresh out of college, is hired by a New York newspaper to write a story about the newest exhibit acquired by the local Leyendecker Museum, an ancient Egyptian dagger.
+However, during a party to celebrate the opening of the museum's new section, someone is murdered, the dagger is stolen, and Laura, after asking to be allowed to investigate, is locked in with the rest of the guests.
+This sets the stage for a series of murders, and it is up to Laura to find the person responsible for them.

 - "פגיון הדמים" -- Hebrew spelling

 - "Roberta Williams' Laura Bow in The Dagger of Amon Ra" -- Tag-lined title

 - "Laura Bow: Der Dolch des Amon Ra" -- German title

 - "Laura Bow 2" -- Informal title